open/close all folders

 - In Bad Mojo, you are the cockroach.
 In a Full Motion Video game with realistic graphics and settings.

-- Featured in Breath of Fire III as enemies.
+- Featured in Breath of Fire III as enemies, found in a mansion of a decadent noble.

 - Both supporting characters in Resident Evil 2 are forced to deal with a tunnel filled with giant T-virus infected cockroaches.
 And, oh joy, they're the flying kind!
 Ada is easily able to outrun them, but Sherry isn't, and while they don't do any damage just by landing on you, it's instantly fatal if enough of them manage to.